Tornado outbreak of March 16–17, 1942

-On March 16–17, 1942, a deadly late-winter tornado outbreak struck a large area of the Central and Southern United States.
-The tornado outbreak killed 149 people and injured at least 1,312.
+On March 16–17, 1942, a deadly late-winter tornado outbreak struck a large area of the Central and Southern United States, killing 149 people and injuring at least 1,312.
 At least five states reported violent tornadoes, from Illinois and Indiana south to Mississippi, beginning with an F4 tornado in the morning in Illinois.
 Intense activity spread south to the Gulf Coast and north to the Michigan–Indiana border as the day went on.
 Seven violent tornadoes were reported, one of which was a powerful F5 in Illinois.
-The outbreak also produced eighteen tornadoes that caused at least one death, one of the highest such totals for a single outbreak.
+A long-tracked F4 tornado family in Mississippi claimed 63 lives as well, becoming the deadliest event of the outbreak.
+Another long-lived F4 in Tennessee killed 15 more people, and a series of intense tornadoes caused 24 other deaths in Kentucky.
+The outbreak also produced 18 tornadoes that caused at least one death—ranking eighth on a list of similar events since 1880 by tornado researcher Thomas P. Grazulis.

 Daily statistics

 Confirmed tornadoes

+Prior to 1990, there is a likely undercount of tornadoes, particularly E/F0–1, with reports of weaker tornadoes becoming more common as population increased.
+A sharp increase in the annual average E/F0–1 count by approximately 200 tornadoes was noted upon the implementation of NEXRAD Doppler weather radar in 1990–1991.
+1974 marked the first year where significant tornado (E/F2+) counts became homogenous with contemporary values, attributed to the consistent implementation of Fujita scale assessments.